Il Piccolo Ranger: Editorial history

-The character made his debut in the Collana Audace of the homonymous publishing house by Gian Luigi Bonelli in the classic striped format published in seven series published from 15 June 1958 to 25 April 1971 for a total of 328 issues.
+The character made his debut in the Collana Audace of the homonymous publishing house by Gian Luigi Bonelli in the classic striped format published in seven series from 15 June 1958 to 25 April 1971, for a total of 328 issues.
 The screenplays are by Andrea Lavezzolo and, to a lesser extent, by Guido Nolitta while the drawings are by Francesco Gamba and Birago Balzano.
-Subsequently, with the books not sold, the publisher re-proposed the Little Ranger series in a total of 69 collections, starting from n.
-11 of the series Supplement to the Audace series.
+Subsequently, with the books not sold, the publisher re-proposed the Little Ranger series in a total of 69 collections, starting from no. 11 of the series Supplement to the Audace series.
 The collections do not have a periodicity and the price is 100 lire for the first volumes and 120 for the remaining issues.
-From 1963 the stories proposed in the strip format in the Audace series were reprinted in the Bonelli format in the series Gli albi del cowboy – Nuova serie up to page 55 of n.
-89 when unpublished stories of the character began to be published; the publication ended after 255 issues in February 1985 in which Kit, Frankie and their friends, finished their years with the Rangers uniform, retired to the countryside and began a new life as ranchers.
-The merit of the longevity of the series, however, must also be attributed to those who continued the work of Andrea Lavezzolo as Decio Canzio who, while maintaining the spirit of the series, made the narrative more agile, updating it to the changing times or like Giorgio Pezzin, Marcello Toninelli and the If Staff; note that Guido Nolitta wrote the last adventure of the series.
+From 1963 the stories proposed in the strip format in the Audace series were reprinted in the Bonelli format in the series Gli albi del cowboy – Nuova serie up to page 55 of no. 89 when unpublished stories of the character began to be published.
+The publication ended in February 1985 after 255 issues.
+In the final publication, Kit, Frankie, and their friends finish their years with the Rangers uniform, retire to the countryside, and begin a new life as ranchers.
+The merit of the longevity of the series, however, must also be attributed to those who continued the work of Andrea Lavezzolo.
+Decio Canzio, while maintaining the spirit of the series, made the narrative more agile, updating it to the changing times.
+Giorgio Pezzin, Marcello Toninelli, and the If Staff also worked on the series.
+Note that Guido Nolitta wrote the last adventure of the series.

-An unpublished self-contained episode entitled "Secret document" was published as an appendix to n.
-99 of Commander Mark in the Herald Series.
-In May 1992, a 148-page special issue was published entitled "The return of the Rangers" written by Mauro Boselli and drawn by Francesco Gamba.
-Finally, in 2006, the Editoriale Mercury published a new unpublished story entitled "Zoltan the Magician", written by Ermes Senzò and drawn by Luigi Merati.
-Starting from February 2012, the Little Ranger is reprinted in an edition for newsstands by If Edizioni.
+An unpublished, self-contained episode entitled "Secret document" was published as an appendix to no. 99 of Commander Mark in the Herald Series.
+In May 1992, a 148-page special issue was published entitled "The return of the Rangers," written by Mauro Boselli and drawn by Francesco Gamba.
+Finally, in 2006, the Editoriale Mercury published a new unpublished story entitled "Zoltan the Magician," written by Ermes Senzò and drawn by Luigi Merati.
+In February 2012, the Little Ranger was reprinted in an edition for newsstands by If Edizioni.